ontoportal/documentation/docs/_steps/initial_installation.md

 ### Accessing the operating system via ssh

-For the AMS AWI installation, you can  SSH to the machine using the username 'ec2-user' and your Amazon private key.
+For the AMS AWI installation, you can  SSH to the machine using the username 'centos' and your Amazon private key.

 ## Next step